MattCox1/2D_NonUniform_Phased_Array_Tools/README.md

 This python notebook allows a user to create an optimised 2D non-uniform phased array design based on a determined scoring function.
 In its current state, it performs beamforming via interference pattern generation.

+### NOTE: This repository is in its very early days and as of now, is incomplete.

 ## Phased arrays